momiji15/yearntolearn/library_research_workshops/QGIS/Intro_to_QGIS_Vector_Data/part1.md

 ## Unit 5: Joining Tablular Data to Vector Data
+### Unit objectives
+1. Identify key fields fields between two different datasets.
+2. Generate a join between a csv file and a shapefile.

+### Terms to know
+- key: a field that is common to two different datasets.

 Our shapefile of St. Louis block groups does not have any socio-economic data attached to it.
 We can join the .csv file that we downloaded from NHGIS based on a field that is common to both data, which is called a key.
 The key that we will use to join the .csv file to the shapefile is **GISJOIN**.

 1. Let's add the csv file to our project.
 Click on the **Open Data Source Manager** button and on the left-hand panel, click on **Delimited Text**.